Dee-L/apartment_shopping/00_readme/00_readme.md

    1. Inputs: all data I can find on sold apartments in the last 10 years with a final price of 5 800 000 SEK or less.
 2. Regression to predict appreciation.
    1. Inputs: all data I can find on apartments that were bought and sold more than once in the last 10 years where the first price was 5 800 000 SEK or less.

+### Kinds of models

+1. Linear regression
+2. Random forest regression
+3. Neural network regression
+4. Ensemble method to bring them together?

+### Splitting the data for tuning and grading the models

+1. Split into train and test
+2. Split the train set further inte train and validate for optimizing hyper-parameters of model
+   1. Use k-fold cross-validation for tuning

+### Scoring/grading the models

+1. Accuracy
+2. Precision
+3. Recall
+4. Sensitivity
+5. Specificity
+6. ROC curve
+7. FA score
+8. Youden's J

 ## Variables to consider bringing in